 - The addition of canned pumpkin to relieve constipation

 - The clarification that Ibuprofen is not an acceptable medication for dogs or cats

-Also, according to a comment at the end of this article, the brand name Kaopectate no longer contains kaolin and pectin.
+NOTE: As stated in a comment at the end of this article, the brand name Kaopectate no longer contains kaolin and pectin.
 It now contains bismuth salicylates and is absolutely not safe for cats.
 So it’s still one of the dog medications safe for dogs — but not for cats.